 MAGNOLIA TABLE

 Magnolia Table just celebrated its first anniversary in Waco.
 Chip and Joanna Gaines have created a terrific restaurant.
-Service is excellent and the food is scrumptious.
-Joanna’s taste is reflected throughout the décor as well as in the menu.
-The food is straight forward comfort and filling.
+Service is excellent, and the food is scrumptious.
+Joanna’s taste is reflected throughout the décor and the menu.
+The food is straightforward comfort and filling.
 It was a busy Friday morning when I arrived.
-I was seated quickly and Casey, my server, was quick to advise me of the highlights of the menu.
-I chose the Farm Breakfast which consisted of eggs, bacon, tater tots and a biscuit.
-Everything was delish although I found the tots a bit dense for my liking but the biscuit was light and buttery.
-I was chatting with, Mike and Diane from Plano at the table next to me, when Mike offered me a taste of his pancakes.
+I was seated promptly, and Casey, my server, quickly advised me of the highlights of the menu.
+I selected the Farm Breakfast, which included eggs, bacon, tater tots, and a biscuit.
+Everything was excellent; I found the tots a bit dense for my taste, but the biscuit was light and buttery.
+I was chatting with Mike and Diane from Plano at the table next to me when Mike offered me a taste of his pancakes.
 They were out of this world good!

-Magnolia Table can get busy and has been known to have a substantial wait time, but it’s worth your time and taste buds.
+Magnolia Table can get busy and has been known to have a substantial wait time, but it’s worth the wait and your taste buds.
 Make sure to stop by when in Waco, I know you won’t be disappointed.

 WACO MAMMOTH NATIONAL MONUMENT

-The Waco Mammoth National Monument is the actual site where, in 1978, two local men, Paul Barron and Eddie Bufkin found a three foot bone of a Columbian Mammoth.
+The Waco Mammoth National Monument is the actual site where, in 1978, two local men, Paul Barron and Eddie Bufkin, found a three-foot bone of a Columbian Mammoth.
 The Mammoth existed during the Ice Age.
-Teams were quickly dispatched to the site and ultimately a building was constructed over the site to preserve it.
-Of the one hundred and seven acres only 2 acres have been uncovered.
+Teams were quickly dispatched to the site, and a building was ultimately constructed over it to preserve it.
+Of the 107 acres, only 2 acres have been uncovered.

 Between 1978 and 1997, twenty-two fossil remains of mammoths were discovered.
 The best theory to date is that a nursery herd of mammoths drowned in the rising waters of the nearby Bosque River.
-The massive creatures were some fourteen feet tall and weighed some twenty thousand pounds with tusks of some sixteen feet.
+The massive creatures were about fourteen feet tall and weighed about twenty thousand pounds, with tusks about sixteen feet long.

-Jeremy, Our Ranger tour guide walked us though thousands of years of the history of the area of this unique archeological find.
+Jeremy, our Ranger tour guide, walked us through thousands of years of the area’s history surrounding this unique archaeological find.

 https://www.nps.gov/waco/index.htm